TheDiamondConservatory_Logo.jpg

 Friday 4:00-6:45pm

-Dancers can expect additional studio hours for Nutcracker rehearsals, Spring Variations Showing rehearsals, and private lessons.
+Dancers can expect additional required studio hours for Nutcracker rehearsals, Spring Variations Showing rehearsals, and private lessons.
 This will include Friday evenings and Saturdays.

 Conservatory training hours will include ballet technique, pointe, partnering, and variations where applicable.